-Progress

-Strategies

-publishing at le ginning of 2024 through the end of 2027, ElderSource will expand outreach by east two social media posts per quarter to educate older people, caregivers, and about current issues related to fraud, scams, identity theft, and other types of ource will also publish at least one DOEA approved Public Service per quarter.

-O. Throughout 0004 0007.
-File Occurs will provide information and provide include 2.
-Throughout 2024-2027, ElderSource will provide information and resources regarding elder abuse, neglect, exploitation and fraud information.
-3. From the beginning of 2024 through the end of 2027, ElderSource will annually host or sponsor at least one event/workshop, or a series of activities in recognition of World Elder Abuse Awareness Day (WEAAD).
-The timing of the event will be on within two (2) weeks prior or two (2) weeks following the June 15th observance day.
-ElderSource will have information on the WEAAD events on its' website and will have at least 2 postings on its' social media platforms prior to each WEAAD event.
-4. Throughout 2024-2027, ElderSource will provide information and resources regarding elder abuse, neglect, exploitation and fraud information via its' myeldersource.org website.
-On that landing page viewers will receive a brief description of the forms of abuse, as well as how to contact the Florida Abuse Hotline phone number and the TDD (Telephone Device for the Deaf) number.
-There are also links to PDF versions of elder abuse brochures, available in English and Spanish.
+Progress Strategies expand outreat people, careging theft, and other eginning of January 2024 through the end of December 2027, ElderSource will ach by publishing at least two social media posts per quarter to educate older vers, and professionals about current issues related to fraud, scams, identity or types of crimes.
+ElderSource will also publish at least one DOEA approved announcement per quarter (by the end of March 2024 and quarterly thereafter). abuse, neglec Coordinator.
+E months therea 2024-2027, ElderSource will provide information and resources regarding elder t, exploitation and fraud information via calls to the ADRC and/or PSA 4's Title VII Database (REFER/eCIRTS) reports will be run by August 2024 and every 6 after to collect referral data; PSA 4's Title VII Coordinator will keep a spreadsheet ne/she receives, during those same time periods. event/worksho (WEAAD).
+The following the J June 2024 and annually thereafter, ElderSource will host or sponsor at least one op, or a series of activities in recognition of World Elder Abuse Awareness Day e timing of the event will be on within two (2) weeks prior or two (2) weeks lune 15th observance day.
+ElderSource will have information on the WEAAD website and will have at least 2 postings on its' social media platforms prior to event. abuse, neglec 2024-2027, ElderSource will provide information and resources regarding elder t, exploitation and fraud information via its' myeldersource.org website.
+On that viewers will receive a brief description of the forms of abuse, as well as how to orida Abuse Hotline phone number and the TDD (Telephone Device for the

+Deaf) number.
+There will also be links to PDF versions of elder abuse brochures, available in English and Spanish.
 Information on ElderSource's annual World Elder Abuse Awareness Day workshops/events will also be on that page.
-5. From the beginning of 2024 through the end of 2027, ElderSource will verbally share information and materials on elder abuse awareness, neglect, exploitation/fraud, SHINE/SMP and ElderSource programs in general, by participating in community events, such as expos and health fairs (at least 2-3 per quarter).
+By the end of June 15, 2024 and every year thereafter, the ElderSource website will be checked to ensure WEAAD information described is provided, and links are working; website updates will also be made in the interim as needed/as information changes.
+5. From the beginning of 2024 through the end of 2027, ElderSource will verbally share information and materials on elder abuse awareness, neglect, exploitation/fraud, and SHINE/SMP by participating in community events, such as expos and health fairs (at least 2-3 per quarter by the end of March 2024 and quarterly thereafter).
+Participation at these outreaches will be documented via an outreach spreadsheet and included in the Title VII QAM report.